-This vehicle has front air bags for both the driver and front passenger as a supplement to the seat belt restraint systems.
+This vehicle has front air bags and lap/shoulder belts for both the driver and front passenger.
+The front air bags are a supplement to the seat belt restraint systems.
 The driver front air bag is mounted in the center of the steering wheel.
 The passenger front air bag is mounted in the instrument panel, above the glove compartment.
 The words "SRS AIRBAG" or "AIRBAG" are embossed on the air bag covers.

-Front Air Bag And Knee Impact Bolster Locations
+Front Air Bag Locations

-- 1 Driver Front Air Bag

-- 2 Passenger Front Air Bag
+- 1 Driver Front Air Bag - 2 Passenger Front Air Bag

-- 3 Driver/Passenger Knee Impact Bolster

-• Being too close to the steering wheel or instrument panel during Advanced Front Air Bag deployment could cause serious injury, including death.
+• Being too close to the steering wheel or instrument panel during front air bag deployment could cause serious injury, including death.
 Air bags need room to inflate.
 Sit back, comfortably extending your arms to reach the steering wheel or instrument panel.

 - Never place a rear-facing child restraint in front of an air bag.
-A deploying Passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rear-facing child restraint. - Only use a rear-facing child restraint in a vehicle with a rear seat.
+A deploying passenger front air bag can cause death or serious injury to a child 12 years or younger, including a child in a rear-facing child restraint. - Only use a rear-facing child restraint in a vehicle with a rear seat.

-Driver and Passenger Front Air Bag Features
+Driver And Passenger Front Air Bag Features